microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/SchemaExtensions/docs/v1.0-beta/Update-MgSchemaExtension.md

 These resources are among the supporting resource types.
 For delegated flows, the signed-in user can update a schema extension as long as the **owner** property of the extension is set to the **appId** of an application the signed-in user owns.
 That application can be the one that initially created the extension, or some other application owned by the signed-in user.
-This criteria for the **owner** property allows a signed-in user to make updates through other applications they don't own, such as Microsoft Graph Explorer.
+This criteria for the **owner** property allows a signed-in user to make updates through other applications they don't own, such as Microsoft.Graph.Beta Explorer.
 When using Graph Explorer to update a **schemaExtension** resource, include the **owner** property in the PATCH request body.
-For more information, see the Extensions section in Known issues with Microsoft Graph.
+For more information, see the Extensions section in Known issues with Microsoft.Graph.Beta.

 ## SYNTAX

 ### UpdateExpanded (Default)
 ```
-Update-MgSchemaExtension -SchemaExtensionId <String> [-AdditionalProperties <Hashtable>]
+Update-MgBetaSchemaExtension -SchemaExtensionId <String> [-AdditionalProperties <Hashtable>]
  [-Description <String>] [-Id <String>] [-Owner <String>]
  [-Properties <IMicrosoftGraphExtensionSchemaProperty[]>] [-Status <String>] [-TargetTypes <String[]>]
  [-PassThru] [-Confirm] [-WhatIf] [<CommonParameters>]